-For some constant temperature, say we pick 300 degrees Kelvin, the velocity of the molecule is going to depend on its mass.
+For some constant temperature, say we pick 300 degrees kelvin, the velocity of the molecule is going to depend on its mass.
 And it is inversely proportional to the mass, so heavier molecules move more slowly, lighter molecules move more quickly.

-For example, helium at 300 degrees Kelvin, it is cruising along at 3 miles per hour at room temperature.
+For example, helium at 300 degrees kelvin, it is cruising along at 3060 mph at room temperature.

-Xenon, on the other hand, which is much more massive, is moving at a measly 534 miles per hour.
+Xenon, on the other hand, which is much more massive, is moving at a measly 534 mph.
 There is a mass dependence here.

 However, there is no mass dependence to the kinetic energy.
-The kinetic energy, we saw, was three-halves RT.
+The kinetic energy we saw was three-half rp.
 You don't see a mass dependence in here, do you?